4.5 Control Point Marking During Scanning

 The 15-second rule is a minimum.
 After the last control point, if the project permits, continue scanning for 20 to 30 seconds and walk a small loop nearby before ending.
 This provides the scan with additional closing geometry and ensures the last marked point has full coverage in the dataset.

 Control points marked.
-Next: coordinate systems and datums, what you need to know to configure LixelStudio for the correct output coordinate system.
+Next: 4.6 Coordinate Systems, what you need to know to configure LixelStudio for the correct output coordinate system.